 Payment types classes contain the properties of a particular payment type.
 For example, a credit card payment type contains credit card number, card expiration date, card type, etc. All payment types inherit from the abstract class Payment.
 The most common payment types are built into Episerver Commerce: Credit card, cash card, gift card, and invoice.
 In addition, a generic OtherPayment type is included.
 Payment types are meta-classes as part of MetaDataPlus.

-Payment methods contain information about the way a customer views a payment option and are associated with a payment gateway.
+Payment methods represents the way a purchase is settled by the customer by processing a payment using a payment gateway.

 - Use a built-in payment gateway included with ECF, including integration with nSoftware.